enricd/eae_ipld_project/README.md

 ![Alt text](ipld_project_overview.png)

+- This web app to be done: https://eae-ipld-project.streamlit.app/

+- A demo of a finished version of this project: https://eae-ipld-demo.streamlit.app/

 ## 0. Project Description

 This is the final project for the subject *Introduction to Programming Languages for Data*.
 The goal of this project is to apply the knowledge acquired during the course to a real-world problem.
 We could be applying this concepts into a normal Python file or a Jupyter Notebook, running only in our computers, but we are going to go a step further and create a web application that will be deployed in the cloud.
 But don't be scared!
 We will be using a very simple Python library called [Streamlit](https://www.streamlit.io/) that will allow us to create a web application with very little effort.
 What's more, the basic structure of it is already provided in this repository, so you only have to worry about filling some gaps with `Python`, `Numpy`, `Pandas` and `Matplotlib`, as we have seen in the course.